 Let the children travel as much as possible: they will become smarter.
 Here why.

-Using a currency other than that of your home country will enhance the children's computing skills and make them understand the value of money.
-Traveling children will also learn to contract during purchases: this is especially true in the most exotic countries, where in the shops or markets there is no price tag, but the latter is the result of a negotiation.
-The ability is to conduct bargaining in a respectful and conscious way, as well as successfully.
+Using a currency other than that of your home country will enhance the children’s computing skills and make them understand the value of money.
+Traveling children will also learn to contract during purchases: this is especially true in the most exotic countries, wherein the shops or markets there is no price tag, but the latter is the result of a negotiation.
+The ability is to conduct bargaining respectfully and consciously, as well as successfully.
 Children will learn the basics of the laws of economics and diplomacy, from the law of supply and demand to the achievement of a point of agreement that satisfies all parties.

 A journey also refines the language skills of children, who will learn to express themselves, even if initially only with a few words that you can teach them before leaving, in the local language, and to understand it more and more.
-In addition, the ability to use sign and body language will also be strengthened, where verbal communication does not arrive.
+Besides, the ability to use signs and body language will also be strengthened, where verbal communication does not arrive.

 Traveling finally teaches children the many possible ways to pass the time between waiting and transfers (videogames excluded), such as reading, or a conversation about the new experiences that are being experienced in the journey of exploration of the journey.